What Is Reverse Logistics? The Delivery Process You’re Overlooking

 A great way to attract more customers and build brand recognition is to take care of proper disposal of large appliances or handle end-of-life logistics in a way that reduces environmental impact.
 CLEAResult, the largest North American provider of energy-efficient solutions for utilities, businesses, and consumers, does this through their appliance-recycling initiative.

 CLEAResult uses OptimoRoute to orchestrate the pick-up and recycling of thousands of old appliances each month in the state of Michigan.
 They’re using highly efficient reverse logistics to make a positive impact on the planet, provide a valuable service to customers, and build brand loyalty.

 How Do You Manage Reverse Logistics?

-Having the right software is key—whether you’re managing reverse or forward logistics.
-We’ve even put together list of the top reverse logistics companies out there.
+Having the right software is key to implementing a sound reverse logistics strategy—whether you’re managing reverse or forward logistics.
+We’ve even put together a list of the top reverse logistics providers out there.
 OptimoRoute is here to help with your reverse supply chain, last-mile delivery, and much more.
 Start your free 30-day trial today, and see what highly efficient reverse logistics can do for your business.

 Try OptimoRoute™ for Free